EvenRL/Storprosjekt/task_manager/README.md

 # Task Manager

-A ROS2 node for coordinating the detection and interaction with colored cubes using a robot arm ( work with ur3).
+A ROS2 node for coordinating the detection and interaction with colored cubes using a robot arm (works with UR3).

 ## Overview